hemeac/kiwiTechTree/README.md

 ## Modular Launch Pads 2.1.2
 Adds support for launch pads installed by other mods into General Launch Pads.

-## Near Future Aeronautics 2.0.0
+## Near Future Aeronautics 2.1.1
 Repositioning of the tech nodes.
 Some cost rebalancing  Added B9PS Upgrades to parts.
 If installed, it will move the stock Whiplash one level earlier to try to avoid it being obsolete upon researching it. **If Kerbalism with FeatureRadiation is installed, it adds emitted radiation to atomic engines.**

-## Near Future Construction 1.2.3
+## Near Future Construction 1.3.1
 Repositioning of the tech nodes.
 Added B9PS Upgrades to parts.

-## Near Future Electrical 1.1.3
+## Near Future Electrical 1.2.3
 Slight repositioning of the tech nodes.
 If Decaying RTGs installed as an optional mod, doubles the half-life to allow the RTGs to be more useful for OPM or other large scale missions.
 Also adds decaying RTGs to several mods with always-on generators.

-## Near Future Exploration 1.0.10
+## Near Future Exploration 1.1.2
 Repositioning of the tech nodes.
 Will move several of the stock antennae further into the tech tree, will require using multiple antenna and reflectors to get further from Kerbin earlier in the tech tree.
-Adds methane variants to fuel tanks of CryoTanksMethalox is installed. **If Kerbalism with FeatureScience is installed: Modifies custom HDD quantities.**
+Adds methane variants to fuel tanks of CryoTanks is installed. **If Kerbalism with FeatureScience is installed: Modifies custom HDD quantities.**

-## Near Future Launch Vehicles 2.0.3
+## Near Future Launch Vehicles 2.2.0
 Added B9 Engine Upgrades; Reposition stock and restock engines if LV is installed; Added B9 Upgrade to Fuel Tanks.
 Cost rebalancing of engines.

 ## Near Future Propulsion 1.2.2
 If installed, we will move the Xenon tanks to noble gas fuel system nodes in the tech tree.
 I've added B9 Part Upgrades to Argon and Xenon engines.
 Of particular note, as a third tier upgrade to the Argon Hall Thrusters, I have added a Argon/Xenon mix based on the ideas of Diop, Gibert, and Bouchoule (2019) and Yamasaki, Yokota, and Shimamura (2019), that suggests that mixing Xenon and Argon can improve Argon efficiency, while the latter further notes that having a longer discharge channel is able to promote argon ionization, hence higher efficiency.
 As the hall thrusters had a bit higher thrust relative to xenon for the size class and efficiency, I balanced the VASIMR engines to reflect that gameplay element.
 I also increased the cost of Xenon in the stock if Propulsion is installed.
 Currently 2.5x the original cost and have modified any Xenon tank costs to reflect that change.

-## Near Future Solar 1.2.3
+## Near Future Solar 1.3.2
 If installed, this will place solar a touch earlier in the tech tree and place most stock parts available a bit earlier.
 I've also added B9PS support to the panels, having advanced and concentrated panels similar to NF Solar (no visual difference as seen in Nertea's version).
 I also spread Nertea's solar parts further through the tech tree and added concentrated part variants to those parts which excluded (Just used the Advanced textures in cases where there were no concentrated versions of the textures).
 The basic layout is that fixed panels came first, then deployable, but non-tracking, then deployable and tracking.
 Along the nodes we have upgrades to each of these variants.

 Lastly, the advanced and concentrated versions of both Nertea and stock require a tech upgrade to access.
 Advanced will occur one level above the part, Concentrated two levels.

-## Near Future Spacecraft 1.3.3
+## Near Future Spacecraft 1.4.2
 Rebalanced Tech Nodes; Added LF/O Upgrade to Orbital Maneuvering Engines alongside PlumeParty/RealPlume support.
 Renamed a couple of command pods to align with my naming convention of the stock pods.
 Undeprecate the Monopropellant fuel tanks as they provide some variety to the fuel tanks, they don't look as bad as Nertea thinks they look.
 If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks. **If Kerbalism with FeatureScience is installed, it will re-balance the HDD modules.
 Adds a panoramic view to the Phoebe.
 If FeatureRadiation is installed, it adds a radiation emitter to the RTG in the 2.5m utility pod, but "balanced" by the fact that it has a radiation sickness bay added by Kerbalism (irony?)**

 ## Rational Resources 1.13.0